AmirHossein812002/DM-Docs/src/phase-3.md

 | 51943 | 0.587833     | 0.003226 | 0.000595   |
 | 51944 | 0.642756     | 0.002688 | 0.000595   |

-### Analysis

-- **Benefits of Normalization**:

-  - Normalizing `vote_average`, `runtime`, and `popularity` allows for easier comparison and analysis, especially in machine learning models or statistical analyses where feature scaling impacts performance.
-  - Features on a 0-1 scale are more suitable for distance-based algorithms (e.g., K-means clustering) and prevent any single feature from disproportionately influencing the results.

-- **Observations**:
-  - The normalized values retain the relative distribution of the original data but are now scaled within the 0-1 range.
-  - Features with a wide range or skewed distribution (like `popularity`) are now easier to interpret and analyze on a comparable scale with other features.

 ### Summary

-This normalization process prepares the dataset for further analysis, enhancing compatibility across various analytical methods by ensuring consistent feature scaling.
-Normalized data is crucial for robust and accurate analysis in subsequent tasks.
+Normalization prepares the dataset for analysis by ensuring consistent feature scaling, which is critical for robust and accurate results in subsequent tasks.

 ## Outliers Removal

-This code aims to identify and remove outliers from the dataset to reduce skewed data points that could impact the accuracy and reliability of analyses.
+This code identifies and removes outliers from the dataset to improve data reliability by reducing skewed data points that could impact analysis.

 ### Steps for Outlier Detection and Removal

 1. **Initial Row Count**:

-   - **Initial Count**: The dataset initially contains 49,807 rows before any outlier removal.
+   - **Count**: The dataset starts with 49,807 rows.

 2. **Outlier Detection Using IQR**:

-   - **Method**: The Interquartile Range (IQR) method is used to identify outliers.
+   - **Method**: Uses the Interquartile Range (IQR) method.
-     - **IQR Calculation**: For each column, Q1 (25th percentile) and Q3 (75th percentile) are calculated.
-The IQR is the difference between Q3 and Q1.
+     - **IQR Calculation**: Calculates Q1 (25th percentile) and Q3 (75th percentile) for each column to define the IQR.
-     - **Outlier Bounds**: Data points are considered outliers if they fall below `Q1 - 1.5 * IQR` or above `Q3 + 1.5 * IQR`.
+     - **Outlier Bounds**: Outliers are values outside `Q1 - 1.5 * IQR` or `Q3 + 1.5 * IQR`.
-   - **Columns Excluded**: Certain columns (`budget`, `revenue`, `vote_count`, and `popularity`) are excluded from outlier removal to preserve natural variation in these financial and count-based columns.
+   - **Excluded Columns**: `budget`, `revenue`, `vote_count`, and `popularity` are excluded to keep the natural variability in these fields.

 3. **Outlier Removal**:

-   - For each numeric column (excluding the specified columns), values outside the defined bounds are labeled as "Outlier."
-   - Rows containing these outlier values are removed from the dataset.
-   - **Outlier Counts Per Column**:
-     - `id`: 0 outliers removed (no extreme values in this column).
+   - Outliers identified in numeric columns (excluding those specified) are removed.
+   - **Outliers Removed**:
      - `vote_average`: 3,603 outliers removed.
      - `runtime`: 8,155 outliers removed.
+   - **Total Rows Removed**: 11,758 rows, reducing the dataset to 38,049 rows.

-4. **Final Row Count**:
+4. **Final Verification**:

-   - **After Removal**: The dataset now contains 38,049 rows after removing outliers.
-   - This indicates that 11,758 rows were removed in total due to extreme outliers.

-5. **Verification of Remaining Outliers**:
-   - After the initial removal, the code checks if any outliers remain, potentially due to natural variation.
+   - Checks for any remaining outliers after initial removal to confirm data integrity.
-   - **Result**: No additional outliers were found, confirming that extreme values have been successfully removed.
+   - **Result**: No further outliers, confirming successful removal.

 ### Summary of Outlier Removal